 Where: Your polling precinct

 Here’s a preview of the candidates who will appear in contested races at the local, state and federal level to represent Hall County residents.
-Ballot and registration information will be available at the Secretary of State and Hall County Elections websites as the election date nears.
-The Times will preview each local race in a series of articles that will begin publishing Oct.
-7.
+Ballot and registration information is available at the Secretary of State and Hall County Elections websites.

 GovernorRead candidates' stances on the issues